dosqas/UBB-SE-2025-AmenintareaMaimutei-NewBase/project/tests/coverage-exclusions.md

 # Coverage Exclusions

-This file documents the classes and/or methods that have been intentionally excluded from code coverage.
+This file documents the projects, classes and/or methods that have been intentionally excluded from code coverage.

 We are using the `[ExcludeFromCodeCoverage]` attribute to mark classes or methods that are either: